genestack/user-tutorials/source/guide/using-genestack-import_include.rst

 Attachments
 ~~~~~~~~~~~

-While importing an experiment into Genestack (just to remind you, an
+While importing a dataset into Genestack (just to remind you, an
-experiment is a special folder that is created when you import sequencing or
+dataset is a special folder that is created when you import sequencing or
 microarray assays) you can choose to attach various files to it.
 For
 example, you could include a PDF file with the experiment plan, an R script
 that you used to process your data, etc. When you open your newly-imported
-experiment, all of the attachments will accompany it.
+datasets, all of the attachments will accompany it.
 They will be safely
 stored on Genestack, so later you can download them from the platform, in case
 they get lost on your computer.

 **How to upload an attachment?**

-Attachments should be uploaded together with the experiment data.
-In the "Upload"
+Attachments should be uploaded together with the dataset.
+In the the Import application, choose
-section of the Import application, choose the attachments from your computer along
-with your experiment data.
-On the "Import" step, the platform will
+the attachments from your computer along with your dataset.
+The platform will
 recognize the raw data, and all additional files that were unrecognised will
-be added to the experiment as attachments.
+be added to the dataset as attachments.

 .. image:: images/attachments.png

 All the unrecognised uploads will be stored as attachments to your
-experiment.
-You can also upload more attachments, or remove attachments at the "Edit
+dataset.
+You can also upload more attachments, or remove attachments at the last step of import — edit
-metainfo" step:
+metainfo.

 .. image:: images/exp_attachments.png

-You can also add and remove attachments from inside the File Manager, when you open an
+You can also add and remove attachments from inside the File Manager, when you open a dataset.
-experiment.
-There is an "attachments" link next to the experiment name and
+There is an "attachments" link next to the dataset name and description.
-description:

 .. image:: images/fm_attachments.png